Hodge Theory for Combinatorial Geometries: Matroids and their flats

 We show that the closure of $I'$ is not in $\mathscr{P}$ by showing that the flat $F$ is not in $\mathscr{P}$.
 If otherwise, by the maximality of $\mathscr{F}'$, the set $I$ cannot be compatible in $\mathrm{M}$ with the flag $\{F\}$, meaning

 The above implies that the closure of $I$ in $\mathrm{M}$, which is not in $\mathscr{P}$, is equal to $F$.
 This gives the desired contradiction. \end{proof}

 Our inductive approach to the hard Lefschetz theorem and the Hodge-Riemann relations for matroids is modeled on the observation that any facet of a permutohedron is the product of two smaller permutohedrons.
-We note below that the Bergman fan $\Sigma_{\mathrm{M},\mathscr{P}}$ has an analogous local structure when $\mathrm{M}$ has no parallel elements.
+We note below that the Bergman fan $\Sigma_{\mathrm{M},\mathscr{P}}$ has an analogous local structure when $\mathrm{M}$ has no parallel elements, that is, when no two elements of $E$ are contained in a common rank $1$ flat of $\mathrm{M}$.